Film Trailer

 ANNUAL Festival

-Join us at the Cowtown Birthplace of Western Swing Festival, where a veritable “Whos Who“ of legendary musicians and devoted fans from across the country gather each year to celebrate the birth of western swing in Cowtown on the second weekend of November.
+Join us at the Cowtown Birthplace of Western Swing Festival, where a veritable “Who’s Who“ of legendary musicians and devoted fans from across the country gather each year to celebrate the birth of western swing in Cowtown on the second weekend of November.
 Our epic festival honors the three founding pillars of Western swing - the Light Crust Doughboys, the Musical Brownies and the famed Texas Playboys.
-In addition to twelve live bands performing at historic National Hall on Thursday, Friday & Saturday, there is also a screening of our landmark documentary film and a fun-filled Stockyards Tour with chic western culture shopping, memorable HERD Cattle Drive and western swing dance at Mule Alley’s Second Rodeo Brewing Dancehall.
+In addition to twelve live bands performing at historic National Hall on Thursday, Friday & Saturday, there is also a screening of our landmark documentary film and a fun-filled Stockyards Tour with chic western culture shopping, memorable HERD Cattle Drive and a western swing dance at Mule Alley’s Second Rodeo Dancehall.
 Reserved seating is limited, so click on the fiddle logo above to secure your tickets.

 donate to film & Festival